-.
 The park was initially built as a cemetery for the municipality of Manila during the Spanish colonial period.
-During this time, the Spanish intended Paco Park as a cemetery for wealthy Spanish families who were residing in Intramuros at that time.
+During this time, the Spanish intended Paco Park as a cemetery for wealthy Spanish families residing in Intramuros at that time.
 Many wealthy Spaniards interred their loved ones' remains inside the park after it was built in the late 1700s.

-Then in 1966, Paco Park was declared a national park.
-Beginning this year, the park's old grandeur which was ruined in the Second World War was gradually restored.
-Years later, during the Marcos presidency, the park was chosen as one of the locations for cultural events.
-It was in 1980 that classical concerts started to be held at the park, as part of the Philippine-German month celebrations.
-Today, the 'Paco Park Presents' event continues to be well-attended.
+Then, in 1966, Paco Park was declared a national park.
+In that year, the park's old grandeur, which was ruined in the Second World War, was gradually restored.
+Years later, during Marcos's presidency, the park was chosen as one location for cultural events.
+In 1980, classical concerts started to be held at the park, as part of the Philippine-German month celebrations.
+Today, Paco Park presents events that continue to be well-attended.